elenanovikova1/Data-Science-Toolkits-UNILU/Milestones/Milestone_01.md

 	- Download and install Python from www.python.org
 	- Download and install some IDE for programming in Python (for example, PyCharm)
 	- Create new PyCharm project
-	- Create new *.py file in PyCharm project
+	- Create new *.py file in the PyCharm project
 	- Go to Git using the link from the task (https://github.com/keras-team/keras-io/blob/master/examples/vision/mnist_convnet.py)
 	- Copy the code from the link (https://github.com/keras-team/keras-io/blob/master/examples/vision/mnist_convnet.py)
 	- Paste to the *.py file